-Online brokers are flooding the financial services industry, offering up their services to eager investors looking to get their money put to work through stock market.
+Online brokers are flooding the financial services industry, offering up their services to eager investors looking to put their money to work in the stock market.

-Today we are going to break down TD Ameritrade vs Public, two of the hottest brokers in the industry today.
-By reviewing the features, fees, pros, and cons of each online broker, we hope that this article helps you in determining whether TD or Public is a better fit for you.
-Now without further ado, let's get started!
+Today, we are going to break down TD Ameritrade vs Public, two of the hottest brokers in the industry today.
+By reviewing the features, fees, and pros and cons of each online broker, we hope that this article helps you distinguish whether TD or Public is a better fit for you.

-In its simplest form, TD Ameritrade is an online broker that offers trading services to its users.
-As you take a closer look at TD, however, you discover many features that make it unique and differentiate itself from its peers.
-Before we get into some of these differentiating features, let's take look at the company's mission statement to find out what TD is all about!
+TD Ameritrade is an online broker that offers trading services to its users.
+Upon taking a closer look at TD, however, one can discover many features that differentiate it from its peers.
+Before we get into some of these unique features, let's take look at the company's mission statement to find out what TD is all about!

 TD Ameritrade's mission is for all of its users to become financially free.
-TD uses its high-quality features and trading services to make this mission a reality for its users.
+Its high-quality features and trading services aim to make this mission a reality for its users.
 Here are some of TD's most notable features so you can get a better handle on just how the company is enhancing the financial freedom of its users.

-TD Ameritrade's features are what make the online broker such a popular choice.
-And it is not one specific feature that sets TD apart!
+TD Ameritrade's features are what make the online broker such a popular choice and it is not one specific feature that sets TD apart!
 It is a culmination of them all.
-From competitive pricing to investing programs to a tactical trading platform, TD truly has it all!
+From competitive pricing to investing programs to a tactical trading platform, TD truly has a very wide range of capabilities!

-Speaking of opening a brokerage account with TD Ameritrade, you can do it too with no account minimum!
-That's right, whether you are a very large investor or simply want to open an account with no money, TD is accommodative of both!
+Speaking of opening a brokerage account with TD Ameritrade, you can do it with any amount you want!
+That's right, whether you are a very large investor or simply want to open an account with next to no money, TD is accommodative of both!
 There will also be no commissions on any stock or ETF trades.

 ThinkorSwim is TD Ameritrade's tactical trading platform and can be downloaded by TD users.
-Once downloaded, you can analyze stock charts, conduct technical analysis, and get an upper hand on the market!
+Once downloaded, you can analyze stock charts and conduct technical analysis to try to get an upper hand on the market!
 Get real-time stock quotes for free simply by calling TD's customer service number and asking for real-time quotes.
-Without contacting TD, your platform will be delayed 15 minutes to real-time market prices.
+Without contacting TD, your platform will be delayed 15 minutes from real-time market prices.

 TD Ameritrade's mobile app simplifies all of TD's features and can conveniently be downloaded from the Apple or Google Play stores.
 Access real-time quotes, trading capabilities, account history information, and so much more on TD's mobile app!

-TD Ameritrade offers stock research from highly regarded companies.
-From Morningstar to Credit Suisse, TD offers top research firms' reports and once again, free of charge!
+TD Ameritrade offers access to stock research from highly regarded companies.
+From Morningstar to Credit Suisse, TD offers top research firms' reports and once again, it's free of charge!
 Analyze price targets, credit ratings, and more all on TD!

-TD Ameritrade does its best to keep fees low, but nevertheless, there are still some that you should be aware of.
+TD Ameritrade does its best to keep fees out of the picture, but nevertheless, there are still some that you should be aware of.
 Here are some of the most important fees to keep an eye on when opening a brokerage account!

 You can buy and sell options contracts on TD Ameritrade, but it will come at a $0.65 extra cost per contract.
 While this is different than its no-commission stock/ETF trading policy, you can find comfort in the fact that not many other brokers offer no commissions on options!
 If you are looking for a broker with no extra fees for options contracts, however, TD may not be the best choice for you.

-Whether you are looking to do an over the phone stock, option, or ETF trade, this service will cost you an extra $25 per transaction.
+If you are looking to do an over-the-phone stock, option, or ETF trade, this service will cost you an extra $25 per transaction.
 This goes for both buys and sells.
 While this may be steep for some, if you are making a big trade, the extra assistance from a broker may be well worth the extra fee.

 Public is an online broker that is mainly focused on investor collaboration.
 Public is unique as it is not just an online broker, but also a social network of like-minded individuals seeking to increase their financial well-being.